evercoinx/meme-tools/README.md

 6. Run `yarn distribute-funds:dry-run` to estimate funds to transfer to the _main_ wallets.

-7. Transfer the reported amounts from  to the _main_ wallets.
+7. Transfer the reported funds from to the _main_ wallets.

 8. Run `yarn distribute-funds:dry-run` again to make sure that all the _main_ wallets have sufficient balances.

-9. Run `yarn distribute-funds:view` to distribute funds to the sniper and trader wallets.
+9. Run `yarn distribute-funds && yarn get-funds` to distribute funds to the sniper and trader wallets.

 # Token Launch Plan